ltcmelo/psychec/.github/ISSUE_TEMPLATE/bug---parser--valid-c-snippet-not-accepted.md

 ---
 name: 'Bug — Parser: valid C snippet not accepted'
-about: Snippet compiled without errors/warnings with GCC and Clang isn't accepted
+about: Error and/or warning in snippet cleanly compiled by both GCC and Clang
 title: ''
 labels: bug, parser
 assignees: ''